myspaghetti/macos-virtualbox/README.md

 ## Storage size

 The script assigns the minimum required storage size for the installation.
-After the installation is complete, the virtual disk image may be increased through VirtualBox, and then the macOS system APFS container size may be increased.
-Inside the virtual machine run `sudo diskutil repairDisk disk0` and then from Disk Utility delete the "Free space" partition, allowing the system APFS container to take up the available space.
+After the installation is complete, the storage size may be increased.
+First increase the virtual disk image size through VirtualBox Manager or `VBoxManage`, then in Terminal in the virtual machine run `sudo diskutil repairDisk disk0`, and then from Disk Utility delete the "Free space" partition, allowing the system APFS container to take up the available space.

 ## Unsupported features